THE BLACK RHINO IS CRITICALLY ENDANGERED

 MAIN MARKETS FOR RHINO HORN

-The primary market for rhino horn is East Asia, where it is sought after as an ingredient in remedies for various illnesses.
+The primary market for rhino horn is East Asia, where it is sought after as a status symbol and an ingredient in remedies for various illnesses.
 Prime markets include Vietnam, China and Yemen.

 THREE MAIN CONSUMER COUNTRIES OF HORN